 10. Jonangi Dog

 Highlights: Spunky, Alert, Devoted

-Jonangi dogs are one-person dogs, though they can still thrive in a family setting.
+Jonangi dogs are one-person dogs, though they can still thrive in a big family setting.
 They’re famously known to develop a strong attachment to one person of a family.
 With this breed, you will need to provide a lot of socialization early on.

 Interestingly enough, Jonangi dogs have the quirky habit of digging large holes.
 It’s just their way of expending all their energy.
-When they’re just relaxing or lounging around, expect them to be hanging out in a large ditch.
+When they’re just relaxing or lounging around, expect them to be hanging out in a large ditch that they proudly dug.

-However, when they’re working, they’re very active and energetic.
+A working Jonangi will be very active and energetic.
 After all, they were bred to tirelessly swim in water for long periods.
 They’re known for being agile and lightning fast – on both water and on land.
 And with huge long strides, they’ll outrun most animals.

 Extinct Hairless Dogs